anjmittu/clpsych2021-shared-task-baseline/README_ENCLAVE.md

 - `tokenize_data_182.slurm`
 - `tokenize_data_30.slurm`

-These can be run like:
+These can be run like, where ## is replaced with your team number:
 ```
-$ sbatch tokenize_data_practice.slurm
+$ sbatch -comment team## tokenize_data_practice.slurm
 ```

 ##### Expected output